Previous Page Next Page

 Before assigning the report in IMPACT for review by the program director, the caseworker and supervisor enter all contacts supporting the closure into the intake report.

-The program director reads the intake report and either approves or rejects it.
+The program director reads the intake report and either approves or rejects it in IMPACT within five days of the intake date and time.

 Approvals from both a program director and a program administrator are required to close an intake report as Priority None (PN), if the following apply: